Common Foreign and Security Policy: Humanitarian aid

 The European Community humanitarian aid office, or "ECHO", provides humanitarian aid from the EU to developing countries.
 In 2006 its budget amounted to 671 million euro, 48% of which went to the ACP countries.
 Counting the EU's own contributions and those of its member states together, the EU is the largest aid donor in the world.

 The EU's aid has previously been criticised by the think-tank Open Europe for being inefficient, mis-targeted and linked to economic objectives.
 Some charities have claimed European governments have inflated the amount they have spent on aid by incorrectly including money spent on debt relief, foreign students, and refugees.
 Under the de-inflated figures, the EU did not reach its internal aid target in 2006 and the EU would not reach the international target of 0.7% of GNP until 2015.
 However, only a few countries have reached that target.
 In 2005, EU aid was 0.34% of GNP, which was higher than that of the United States and Japan.
-The ex commissioner for aid, Louis Michel, has called for aid to be delivered more rapidly, to greater effect, and on humanitarian principles.
+Louis Michel, the former commissioner for aid, has called for aid to be delivered more rapidly, to greater effect, and on humanitarian principles.